rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/manage-cluster-templates.md

 ## RKE2 Cluster Template

-The example repository for an RKE2 cluster template is [here](https://github.com/rancher/cluster-template-examples).
+See the example repository for an [RKE2 cluster template](https://github.com/rancher/cluster-template-examples).

 ## Adding a Cluster Template to Rancher